fox

 Routing mutation

-In this example, the handler for routes/{action} allow to dynamically register, update and remove handler for the given route and method.
+In this example, the handler for routes/{action} allow to dynamically register, update and delete handler for the given route and method.
 Thanks to Fox's design, those actions are perfectly safe and may be executed concurrently.

 package main